Geeksltd/MSharp.Docs/Basics/VSIX.md

   ![Image](images/EntityTextEditorSample.PNG)

+## Vs Ext: Geeks.StylishCode

+__Geeks Stylish Code__ has been developed specially to decorate C# source codes with colors and text styles just like CSS rules.
+You can make all class members coloured by decorating them with special Stylish code attributes : _MethodColorAttribute_ and _MemberStyleAttribute_

 ## M# Code Highlighting

 MSharp.Colorize VSIX provides attribute classes to apply coloring rules on M# methods, so developer can better work with M# codes.